Symmetric random walks on Homeo+(R): Existence of a stationary measure

 \section{Existence of a stationary measure}

-An important consequence of the previous result is the existence of a $P$-invariant Radon measure on the real line.

-\begin{theorem} [Existence of a $P$-invariant measure] Let $\mu$ be a finitely supported, irreducible, symmetric probability measure on $\mathrm{Homeo}^+({\bf R})$ and let $P$ be the associated transition operator.
-Then there exists a $P$-invariant Radon measure on the real line. \end{theorem}
+An important consequence of the previous result is the existence of a $P$-invariant Radon measure on the real line. \begin{theorem}[(Existence of a $P$-invariant measure)] Let $\mu$ be an irreducible, finitely supported, symmetric probability measure on $\mathrm{Homeo}^+({\mathbf R})$, and let $P$ be the associated transition operator.
+Then there exists a $P$-invariant Radon measure on the real line. \end{theorem} \begin{pf} Fix a continuous, compactly-supported function $\xi\dvtx \mathbf R \to[0,1]$ such that $\xi\equiv1$ on $K$.
+For any initial point $x$, let us stop the process $X^x_n$ at a \textit{random} stopping time $T=T(w)$ chosen in a Markovian way so that, for all $n \in\mathbb{N}$,